zigster64/zig-zag-zoe/README.md

 ## Bug 2

-There is another bug somewhere, where the browser client can get stuck in a state where its missing the event updates.
-Only happens if you do bad things like hack the HTML in dev tools in the browser, or restart the backend with an updated version, whilst the frontend is still running an older version, and hasnt refreshed.
+There is another bug somewhere, where closing a browser that it connected to an event stream, then re-opening another one, will deadlock the event thread in the server.
+I think this is whats happening, but not sure.
+Needs some time to play with it / prove it / fix it.

-Not sure, but there are ways of breaking it.
-Would like to fix these.
+Only happens every now and then, cant reproduce it yet.
+Other than that, the thread locking seems pretty robust so far.

 ## More Modes and Gameplay ideas